Jewish Neo-Aramaic dialect of Urmia: Examples

+9This is a very well-known Biblical name, and the Biblical Hebrew spelling is invariably retained.

+10Lishan Didan is heavily influenced by Biblical Hebrew, and is a descendant of Aramaic.
+If relevant, the translation to Hebrew/Aramaic is shown to emphasize the similarities between Lishan Didan and Hebrew/Aramaic.

 Comparisons

 Below is a general comparison of different Neo-Aramaic dialect differences in phonology:

 Reflexes

 As a trans-Zab dialect, Jewish Salamas *ḏ has a reflex l like the Irbil dialect above.
 Examples are:

 The reflex for Jewish Salamas of *ṯ is l like the Urmia and Irbil dialects above.
 Examples are:

 Suprasegmental Emphasis

 Jewish Salamas lost the trait of word emphasis.
 This is the only Neo-Aramaic dialect that has completely lost this trait.
 Below is a comparison of Jewish Salamas and Christian Salamas suprasegmental emphasis.

+Verbs

+Urmia, like other Neo-Aramaic dialects, exhibits complex verbal morphology that allows for fine-grained expression of mood, tense, and aspect.